Ktor 3.1.3 Help

 This will use the TaskApi type to retrieve the list of tasks from the server, and then display the name of each one in a column.

-6. Test the application by running the iOS and desktop clients.
+8. Test the application by running the iOS client.
 Click on the Fetch Tasks button to display the list of tasks:

 App running on iOS